Wells Promotes John Alexander to Run Advisor Branch Network

 The wealth management businesses have not been directly implicated in the scandals, but Kowach said his aim in integrating the branch network is to better service customers. “[W]e need to focus on what’s working (and do more of it), and quickly fix anything that’s not,” the e-mail said.
 “In a nutshell, we need to become faster, simpler and better.
 This starts by simplifying our business and focusing on ways to strengthen client/advisor relationships.”

-Despite the attempt at simplification, Kowach reiterated his commitment to the virtues of running a “multi-channel” brokerage business that includes independent contractor in its FiNet division as well as the traditional private client group brokers and the WBS brokers in bank branches and other “hubs.”
-Wells Fargo also continues to operate a traditional private banking trust-and-estate service and a multi-family office business for high-net-worth individuals, units that were combined in November and that had operated under Welker.
-Wells has not to date named a replacement to run the group.
+Despite the attempt at simplification, Kowach reiterated his commitment to the virtues of running a “multi-channel” brokerage business that includes brokers who are independent contractors in its FiNet division as well as private client group brokers and WBS brokers, who are employees, in bank branches and other “hubs.”
+Wells Fargo also has a traditional private banking trust-and-estate business and a family office business that had operated under Welker and were combined in an earlier reorganization in November.

-In addition to elevating Alexander, who has worked at Wells and predecessor fund-distribution firm Evergreen Investment Services for 18 years, to oversee the “integrated” branches, Kowach created a new “private wealth group” for brokerage clients who keep balances of at least $5 million with the firm—another high-net-worth unit.
+In addition to elevating Alexander, Kowach created a new “private wealth group” for brokerage clients who keep balances of at least $5 million with the firm—another high-net-worth unit.
 It will be led by Jim Hays, who had previously led the 3,400 wealth brokerage services advisors.
+It includes about 750 private wealth brokers.

-Hays, who reports to Kowach, will oversee about 750 private wealth brokers and also oversee an “accreditation process” that allows brokers in other channels to earn “private wealth financial advisor” credentials while keeping their current reporting lines, the email said.
+Hays, who reports to Kowach, will also oversee an “accreditation process” that allows brokers in other channels to earn “private wealth financial advisor” credentials while keeping their current reporting lines, the email said.

-Kowach also promoted Joe Nadreau, to manage the firm’s FiNet independent brokerage business and its First Clearing operations and outsourced services business.
-The newly christened Independent Brokerage and Platform Services unit.
+Kowach also promoted Joe Nadreau to manage the firm’s FiNet independent brokerage business and its First Clearing operations and other “outsourced services,” christening the new realm Independent Brokerage and Platform Services.
 FiNet head Kent Christian and First Clearing head John Peluso will report to Nadreau, whose former role was managing “innovation and strategy.”

 Nadreau’s unit will also “test new and emerging business models like service and custody for RIAs,” Kowach wrote, referring to a new “channel” for registered investment advisers that is widely viewed as a landing net Wells is preparing to capture brokers fleeing to become independent advisers.
 Wells’ first RIA breakaway opened shop earlier this month.